Oven-baked Wild Mushroom Risotto

 |Equipment: You will need an ovenproof dish, approximately 23cm square, 5cm deep with a 1.5 litre capacity |

-This recipe is from Delia’s Winter Collection
+This recipe is adapted from The Delia Collection: Italian

 First of all you need to soak the dried porcini mushrooms and to do this, you place them in a jug or a bowl and pour 570 ml of boiling water over them.